 In 1967 with the support of the USO, Chuck spent two weeks visiting GI's in Vietnam bringing them the latest news from home.

 Chuck was an avid fisherman.
-In his spare time, fishing was one of his favorite things to do.
+In his spare time, fishing in Mexico was one of his favorite things to do.

 While filming Geronimo, the real grandson of the legendary Geronimo came to the set to visit Chuck.